rishabhjoshi/rishabhjoshi.github.io.old/projects.md

 ## Experience
 ---

-### **Relation Extraction using Canonicalized Distant Supervision | MALL Lab, IISc, Bangalore**
+### **Distant Supervised Relation Extraction | MALL Lab, IISc, Bangalore**

-*Jan 2017 - Present*
+*Jan 2018 - July 2018*

-I am working as a research intern in [Machine and Language Learning Lab](http://malllabiisc.github.io/) under the supervision of
-[Prof. Partha Talukdar](http://talukdar.net/).
-My work is focused on creating a domain specific **Knowledge Graph** in a Never Ending Language Learning System (**NELL**).
+I worked as a research intern in [Machine and Language Learning Lab](http://malllabiisc.github.io/) under the supervision of [Prof. Partha Talukdar](http://talukdar.net/).
+My work was focused on creating a domain specific **Knowledge Graph** in a Never Ending Language Learning System (**NELL**).

-I am trying to solve the problem of **Relation Extraction** using a novel approach for Distant Supervision.
-We are trying to align
+I was working to solve the problem of **Relation Extraction** using a novel approach for Distant Supervision.
+The work resulted in a paper in EMNLP 2018.
-Wikidata Knowledge Graph with Clueweb, Wikipedia and Gigaword corpora for scalable relation extraction.

-I am also working on the Wikidata Knowledge Graph for the problem of Entity Linking, which is a very important problem in NLP.

 ---